 Stop 14: Averitt-Herod House

-Atop the hill overlooking the battlefield, this beautiful home was built around 1834 by Peter Averittm, Sr. During the battle, Peter's son, Richard, and his family lived here.
-According to tradition, wounded Confederate soldiers were brought here to be cared for after the battle, and it was where Federal Col. John M. Harlan pardoned them.
-There is a large bloodstain resembling a man's face in the floor on the east side of the house.
+Atop the hill to your left overlooking the battlefield, sits the beautiful home built by Peter Averitt, Sr., around 1834.
+During the battle, Peter’s son, Richard, and his family lived here.
+According to tradition, wounded Confederate soldiers were brought here to be cared for after the battle, and it was where Colonel John M. Harlan pardoned them.
+There is a large bloodstain resembling a man’s face in the floor on the east side of the house.
 The house is on the National Register of Historic Places..

 (Continue on this road)

-Here is the 2nd Indiana and Co.
-E. 11th Kentucky Cavalry camped and were positioned to guard Hart's Ferry.
-The entire Calvary force moved up to support the Infantry, but participated very little in the battle.
+The Union’s 2nd Indiana and Co.
+E. 11th Kentucky Cavalry camped and were positioned in this area to guard Hart’s Ferry.
+The entire Union Cavalry force moved up to this location to support the Infantry but participated very little in the battle.
 They suffered only three casualties, and most escaped capture.

 Step 16: Hart's Ferry

-Located some 400 yards from here at the river, Hart's Ferry was started in 1798 by James Hart (for whom Hartsville was named).
-From here, Col. Morgan began his exit from Hartsville with all his captured goods, two pieces of artillery, ammunition, supplies and wagons.
-Just as Morgan was getting the last of his men across the river, Union Col. John M. Harlan arrived and opened fire, but did not pursue them.
-One of the cannon shots barely missed Morgan and his staff, instead hitting a tree limb above them.
-The federals destroyed three wagons in the river as the Confederates made their exit from Hartsville.
+Located some 400 yards from here at the river, Hart’s Ferry was started in 1798 by James Hart (from whom Hartsville was named).
+From here, Colonel Morgan began his exit from Hartsville with all his captured goods, two pieces of artillery, ammunition, supplies, and wagons.
+Just as Morgan was getting the last of his men across the river, Union Colonel John M. Harland arrived from Castalian Springs and opened fire but did not pursue them.
+One of his cannon shots barely missed Morgan and his staff, hitting a tree limb above them.
+The Union reinforcements destroyed three wagons in the river as the Confederates made their exit from Hartsville.
 The Union losses were 58 killed, 204 wounded and 1,834 captured.
 The Confederate losses were 21 dead, 104 wounded and 14 missing in action.
 For his daring victory, John Hunt Morgan was promoted to brigadier general.
 The battle was considered Morgan’s greatest victory and is considered by many as the best executed and most successful cavalry raid of the Civil War.

-(Go to the end of Herod Drive and turn around, go back to Cemetary Road and turn right)
+(Go to the end of Herod Drive and turn around, go back to Cemetery Road, and turn right)

 Stop 17: Hartsville Cemetery

-Finally, you have reached the Hartsville Cemetery, the final resting place for over 50 Confederate Veterans, among them Colonel James Dearing Bennett, commander of the famed 9th Tennessee Cavalry.
-After the battle, Winslow Hart (the son of James Hart) and other citizens buried both Federal and Confederate dead on a knoll at the rear of the cemetery.
-Some of the Union dead were later moved and returned to their homeland or reentered at the National Cemetery in Nashville.
-At the rear of the cemetery, a special monument was dedicated to the southern men who died at the Battle of Hartsville.
+Finally, you have reached the Hartsville Cemetery, the final resting place for over 50 Confederate veterans.
+Among them is Colonel James Dearing Bennett, Commander of the famed 9th Tennessee Cavalry.
+After the battle, Winslow Hart (the son of James Hart) and other citizens buried both Union and Confederate casualties on a knoll at the rear of the cemetery.
+Some of the Union dead were later moved and returned to their homeland or reinterred at the National Cemetery in Nashville.